Vizzuality/marxan-cloud/app/docs/roadmap.md

 #### 'POST' `​/api​/v1​/scenarios/{sid}/duplicate`
 Same as duplicate project

+## Features
+#### 'POST' `​/api​/v1​/projects​/{id}​/features​/shapefile`
+Upload custom features.
+We need to change a little bit the UI to allow the user to add a name and a tag when you upload a custom feature.

 ## Cost surface
 If someone uploads a cost surface, they should be able to download the cost surface uploaded and the template.
 For doing this we need: